ianz94/PnP-Server-Demo/README.md

  3. Put the file which you want to transfer under ./files folder, for example *guestshell.17.09.01a.tar* and *pxs.py*.

 ### Step 4
 Now you should be ready to go.
-Run the main script:
+Run the entry point script:

-     $ python3 ./pnp_main.py
+     $ sudo python3 ./run.py

 You should be able to see this output in your console.
 Please double check if the IP address and directories are correct.
 Otherwise the devices are not able to get what they want.
 ```